Halloween is all fun and games until a trick-or-treater trips, knocks over your jack-o-lantern, and sets your front porch on fire.

 - Tricksters damage your home.
-Standard homeowners policies cover vandalism, such as dents in your siding caused by eggs thrown at your home, when repair costs exceed your deductible.
+Standard homeowners policies cover vandalism, such as eggs thrown at your home that cause dents in your siding, when repair costs exceed your deductible.

 - Candles or decorations cause a fire.
-A fire started by a Halloween candle or a string of holiday lights will be covered.
-If the fire makes your home unlivable, your homeowners policy will pay your living expenses while you wait for repairs.
+Your policy will cover a fire started by a Halloween candle or a string of holiday lights.
+If you can't live in your home because of fire damage, your homeowners policy policy will pay your living expenses while you wait for repairs.

-- A trick-or-treater gets hurt on your property.
-Injuries to trick-or-treaters or your party guests are covered by the homeowner liability portion of your policy.
+- Something on your property injures a trick-or-treater.
+The homeowner liability portion of your policy covers injuries to trick-or-treaters or party guests.
 The injured person files a claim with your insurer.

 - You crash your car into a telephone pole to avoid hitting a trick-or-treater in your driveway.
-That accident would be covered by the collision portion of your auto insurance (if you have it).
+The collision portion of your auto insurance would cover that accident.
 If you hurt anyone, the liability portion of your auto insurance would cover the cost of their treatment.

-If everything on this list of Halloween home horrors occurred, your umbrella insurance would kick in to cover costs — if you have it.
+If everything on this list of Halloween home horrors occurred and you have umbrella insurance, that would cover the costs.

-To make your property safe for Halloween, the Insurance Information Institute has these recommendations:
+To make your property safe for Halloween, the Insurance Information Institute recommends:

 - Pick up anything in your front yard, sidewalk, stoop, or porch that a person could trip over.